4neesh/DevBlog/src/blogInProgress/008_SpringCloudTask.md

 ```
 <p>
 A sub-class that implements CommandLineRunner is used to execute the business logic.<br>
 The CommandLineRunner interface is one of two interfaces (along with ApplicationRunner) that allows methods to be run once a Spring Boot application has started.
-The CommandLineRunner interface provides access to the arguments passed into the application at runtime; the <code class="language-java">run(String... args)</code> method is overridden with access to the arguments.<br>
+The CommandLineRunner interface provides access to the arguments passed into the application at runtime; the <code class="java">run(String... args)</code> method is overridden with access to the arguments.<br>
 If the microservice has multiple implementations of CommandLineRunner, the classes can be ordered with the <strong>@Order</strong> annotation.
 </p>